siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 010 Charge as Circulation.md

 Let $E_{(m,n)}$ denote the total organized shell energy carried by that continuation.
 On an enclosing shell at radius $r$, the isotropic shell reading of that same organized total is spread over area $4\pi r^2$.
-Its shell density is therefore
+Its shell energy density is therefore

 $$